kugurerdem/rugu.dev/content/blog/switching_to_archlinux.md

         convert $file -rotate 90 rotated-$file;
     done
   ```
-- I used `youtube-dl` to easily download youtube videos and playlists.
+- I used `yt-dlp` to easily download youtube videos and playlists.
 It
   was one of the most comfortable downloading experiences I had.

 - I used `pdfcrop` for cropping PDF files.
-- I changed structure of folders that has many files in it by using simple for
+- I changed the structure of folders that have many files in them by using
-  loops alongside with `mv cp rm`
+  simple for loops alongside with `mv cp rm`

 Not to mention how much its easier to install packages that are on AUR or Arch
 Repository compared to installing stuff in Windows.